microsoftgraph/msgraph-sample-react-native/tutorial/05-add-ms-graph.md

 ## Get calendar events from Outlook

-In this section you will extend the `GraphManager` class to add a function to get the user's events and update `CalendarScreen` to use these new functions.
+In this section you will extend the `GraphManager` class to add a function to get the user's events for the current week and update `CalendarScreen` to use these new functions.

 1. Open the **GraphTutorial/graph/GraphManager.tsx** file and add the following method to the `GraphManager` class.